 A coil system with 3 meter high coils is located at the Conrad Observatory and used for calibration of highly sensitive magnetic field measuring devices, which will later carry out important analyzes in space.
-Magnetometers for the JUICE project are currently being tested in this coil system, which was set up jointly by the ÖAW and ZAMG.
+Magnetometers for the JUICE project were tested in this coil system, which was set up jointly by the ÖAW and ZAMG.
 JUICE (JUpiter ICy moon Explorer) is the first mission of the European Space Agency ESA to the outer solar system.
 In particular, the three largest moons of Jupiter are examined: Callisto, Europa and Ganymede.
 The launch is planned for 2023.

 The term "space weather" generally refers to the state of the near-Earth space

 environment and Earth's upper atmosphere.
 Space weather is mainly determined by the

 activity on the Sun and the relevant phenomena are often called solar storms.
 The

 interaction between charged particle clouds in the solar wind and the geomagnetic field